ekzhang/bore/README.md

     bore local [OPTIONS] --to <TO> <LOCAL_PORT>

 ARGS:
-    <LOCAL_PORT>    The local port to listen on
+    <LOCAL_PORT>    The local port to connect to

 OPTIONS:
     -h, --help                       Print help information
-    -p, --port <PORT>        Optional port on the remote server to select [default: 0] -s, --secret <SECRET>    Optional secret for authentication -t, --to <TO>            Address of the remote server to expose local ports to -V, --version            Print version information
+    -l, --local-host <LOCAL_HOST>    The local host to connect to [default: localhost] -p, --port <PORT>                Optional port on the remote server to select [default: 0] -s, --secret <SECRET>            Optional secret for authentication -t, --to <TO>                    Address of the remote server to expose local ports to -V, --version                    Print version information
 ```

 ### Self-Hosting